• Skip to primary navigation

 • Stir occasionally to prevent the pasta from sticking to the bottom of the pan.
 If necessary add more broth.

 • Taste and season with salt and pepper.
-Drizzle olive oil and garnish with parmesan cheese.
+Drizzle olive oil and garnish with parmesan cheese off the heat.

 • Serve immediately.